 Beers criteria for older adults

 The American Geriatrics Society publishes the Beers criteria, which enumerate potentially inappropriate medications that continue to be prescribed and used as first-line treatment for older adults, despite evidence of poor outcomes.
-The criteria were last updated in late 2015 and we are in the process of updating our content to reflect the changes.
+The criteria were last updated in late 2015.

 There are three lists carried forward and updated in the 2015 version:

 - Medicines to avoid with specified diseases or syndromes.